March 12, 2026

 What is a bid bond in Malaysia?

-A bid bond (also called a tender bond) is a financial guarantee submitted with a tender proposal.
+A bid bond (also called a tender bond or bon tender) is a financial guarantee submitted with a tender proposal.
 It assures the project owner that you'll honour your bid, sign the contract if awarded, and provide any required performance bond.
 If you default, the project owner can claim against the bond for compensation.

 Is a bid bond the same as a tender bond?

 Yes, they are the same thing.
-"Tender bond" is the more common term in Malaysia, while "bid bond" is widely used in international procurement.
+"Tender bond" or "bon tender" is the more common term in Malaysia, while "bid bond" is widely used in international procurement.
 Both refer to a guarantee submitted during the bidding stage to secure your commitment to the tender.

-Do I need a bid bond for private sector tenders in Malaysia?
+Can I use an insurance bond for government tenders in Malaysia?

 How much does a bid bond cost?

 The cost depends on your company's risk profile, financial standing, and the bond amount required.
-The bond value itself is set by the project owner (typically 2.5% to 5% of bid price for private contracts).
-Your actual cost is the fee charged by the bond provider.
-Get a tailored quote based on your specific tender.
+The bond value itself is set by the project owner.
+Your actual cost is the premium charged by the bond provider.
+For a tailored quote, contact us with your tender details.

 What is the difference between a bid bond and a performance bond?

-A bid bond guarantees you'll follow through on your bid.
-A performance bond guarantees you'll complete the contract work.
+A bid bond (bon tender) guarantees you'll follow through on your bid.
+A performance bond (bon pelaksanaan) guarantees you'll complete the contract work.
 The bid bond applies during the tender stage; the performance bond kicks in after contract award.
 They serve different purposes at different stages.

 What happens if my bid bond is called?